Close sites icon close

 How many of them are working?

-According to UNHCR data, at the end of 2023, 71% of refugees within the working age bracket (16-64) were employed.
-Based on surveys conducted by IOM, the most common sectors where refugees are employed include construction, manufacturing, ICT, financial and insurance services, education, and agriculture.
-Refugees’ access to employment may depend on their legal status (i.e. beneficiaries of international protection vs temporary protection).
+According to 2025 UNHCR data, at the end of 2025 68% of refugees within the working age bracket (15-64) were employed.
+The most common sectors where refugees are employed include manufacturing, construction, hospitality/tourism services, education, and agriculture.
 You can find more information about this in the sections below.

 What are the main challenges?

-As per data from NGOs, the biggest challenge for beneficiaries of international and temporary protection to access the labour market is knowledge of the Hungarian language, followed by the need to recognize their qualifications and the unavailability of daycare.
-Even though they have access to the National Labour Office under the same conditions as Hungarian citizens, finding English- or Ukrainian-speaking case officers takes much work.
-There is also a risk of informal labour, with 11% of refugees lacking employment contracts.
-In addition, the risk of overqualification of refugees is very high due to the need for a straightforward process for recognition of qualifications and skills assessment for proper job matching.
-57% of temporary protection holders indicate that their current job in Hungary differs from their educational background and professional experience.
-Stateless people need to obtain a work permit prior to accessing employment, which is a very burdensome barrier in practice.
+As per data from NGOs, the biggest challenge for beneficiaries of international and temporary protection to access the labour market is the lack of knowledge of the Hungarian language and the insufficient opportunities for language learning, followed by the need to recognize their qualifications, the unavailability of daycare and the difficulty of securing a job with decent pay (UNHCR’s SEIS 2025).
+There is also a risk of informal labor, with 21% of refugees lacking employment contracts.
+Overall, “underemployment”, the employment of refugees under their actual educational and skills level is high, mostly because of the language barrier and the burdensome process for recognition of qualifications for proper job matching.
+Stateless people need to obtain a work permit prior to accessing employment, which is a very significant barrier in practice.
 Stateless people without legal recognition or status are not entitled to work legally and may face significant barriers in finding employment.

 Read the AIDA Hungary report on Access to the Labor Market